 Once the paperwork is done, you will need to go to an Indonesian Embassy outside the country and officially apply for the work visa.
 If not traveling back home, Singapore is probably the best option.
-Your KITAS is valid for 6 months or one year before it needs to be extended.
+Your KITAS/ITAS is valid for 6 months or one year before it needs to be extended.

-If you are only planning to live here, not working for or earning money from an Indonesian company, you won’t be able to get a KITAS unless you’d be either retired or married to an Indonesian.
+If you are only planning to live here, not working for or earning money from an Indonesian company, you won’t be able to get a KITAS/ITAS unless you’d be either retired or married to an Indonesian.

 What you can get is a social visa allowing you to stay in the country for up to 6 months.
 After 6 months, you will need to exit the country and apply for a new visa.
 Do not try working on this visa, you risk a huge fine and deportation.

-However, a social visa can come in handy if you are exploring options on starting a business in Bali.
+However, a social visa can come in handy if you are exploring options for starting a business in Bali.
 You can get a good feel of what living is like here on the island and see if you and your beloved family really want to go through with it.

 You can also get a multiple entry Business Visa.
 This visa is valid for 1 year, allowing you to enter the country as many times as you like.
 The only downside is, you will have to leave the country at least once every 60 days.
 A local company will have to sponsor you to get your business visa done, taking approximately 1 week.

 Settling down in Bali, far away from home, can be quite overwhelming.
-The rules can be confusing sometimes, especially considering they are changing quite often, and the paperwork can rise too many questions in need of answers.
+The rules can be confusing sometimes, especially considering they are changing quite often, and the paperwork can raise too many questions in need of answers.

-At Cekindo we have experts ready to jump in and help, assisting where needed, advising and helping with practical things that come in handy when planning to stay in Bali for a longer period of time with your family.
+At Cekindo we have experts ready to jump in and help, assisting where needed, advising, and helping with practical things that come in handy when planning to stay in Bali for a longer period of time with your family.
 Here are some examples of things we can help you with:

 Owning an Indonesian bank account can be quite handy as overseas transactions and money withdrawals in foreign countries are expensive.
-On top of that, owning a bank account makes life a whole lot easier, allowing you to pay for your local insurance, electricity, flight tickets and so on.
+On top of that, owning a bank account makes life a whole lot easier, allowing you to pay for your local insurance, electricity, flight tickets, and so on.

-Most banks require you to have a KITAS in order to open an account but exceptions are made with a local reference such as Cekindo.
+Most banks require you to have a KITAS/ITAS in order to open an account but exceptions are made with a local reference such as Cekindo.
 You can also open a bank account in USD or other foreign currencies.

 Good health insurance is vital to have, especially when moving to Bali with kids under your care.
-When you have obtained a KITAS for yourself and your family, you have to register at BPJS Health, a governmental institution.
+When you have obtained a KITAS/ITAS for yourself and your family, you have to register at BPJS Health, a governmental institution.

 Everyone that resides in Indonesia for more than 6 months is obliged to register.
 You or your company will pay a monthly fee, entitling you to basic healthcare at local clinics.
 When needed, these clinics will refer you to the hospital.
 Employers must register their employees and resident family members.

 For those living in Indonesia but not working, you can register online.
 To be safe, get expat insurance on top of the BPJS or high-quality travel insurance.
-Yes, these expats insurance are expensive but you can have peace of mind that you are safe and entitled to the best healthcare for you, your partner and your kids.
+Yes, these expats insurance are expensive but you can have peace of mind that you are safe and entitled to the best healthcare for you, your partner, and your kids.